-The purpose of the research interview is to explore individuals' views, experiences, beliefs, or motivations on specific matters.
+The research interview aims to explore individuals’ views, experiences, beliefs, or motivations on specific matters.
 The interview method is more appropriate for exploring sensitive topics, where involved parties may not want to share details in a group environment.

 Using a qualitative method, it is hoped that a deeper understanding of the discussed topics will be gained.
 Using previous research experience during the master’s study, collaboration with the airline industry is expected to be accomplished.

-Aside from that, with three years’ experience in the industry as an engineer and dealing and communicating with various people at all levels, the chosen method for this research is a perfect approach to gain data and useful information.
+Aside from that, with three years of experience in the industry as an engineer and dealing and communicating with various people at all levels, the chosen method for this research is a perfect approach to gain data and helpful information.

-At the end of the research, a performance measurement model and framework will be specifically designed to answer all the research objectives.
+A performance measurement model and framework will be specifically designed to answer all the research objectives at the end of the research.
 A complete thesis will be written accordingly to explain the automation assembly implementation in the aviation industry and its impact on the environment.

-Overall, the entire research is focusing on the environmental issue in aviation’s automation assembly.
+Overall, the fundamental research focuses on the environmental issue in aviation’s automation assembly.
 Details information and data will be found out based on the research objectives that have been outlined.

 As environmental issues have become a worldwide consensus nowadays, it is important to tackle and solve existing problems as much as possible to allow the expansion of technology in greener ways.

 It will also provide significant value to future scholars as a useful reference to overcome future arriving issues.
-The technology shall expand and improve, but the environment needs to be sustained for the sake of our future generation.
+Technology shall expand and improve, but the environment needs to be sustained for the sake of our future generation.
 Therefore, this research is proposed for the advantage of all.